itenfay/CXDownload/README-en.md

 ## Recommendation

-- [CXSwiftKit](https://github.com/chenxing640/CXSwiftKit) - `CXSwiftKit` provides the utilities and rich extensions of Swift language.
+- [CXSwiftKit](https://github.com/itenfay/CXSwiftKit) - `CXSwiftKit` provides the utilities and rich extensions of Swift language.
-- [MarsUIKit](https://github.com/chenxing640/MarsUIKit) - `MarsUIKit` wraps some commonly used UI components.
+- [MarsUIKit](https://github.com/itenfay/MarsUIKit) - `MarsUIKit` wraps some commonly used UI components.
-- [RxListDataSource](https://github.com/chenxing640/RxListDataSource) - `RxListDataSource` provides data sources for UITableView or UICollectionView.
+- [RxListDataSource](https://github.com/itenfay/RxListDataSource) - `RxListDataSource` provides data sources for UITableView or UICollectionView.
-- [CXNetwork-Moya](https://github.com/chenxing640/CXNetwork-Moya) - `CXNetwork-Moya` encapsulates a network request library with Moya and ObjectMapper.
+- [CXNetwork-Moya](https://github.com/itenfay/CXNetwork-Moya) - `CXNetwork-Moya` encapsulates a network request library with Moya and ObjectMapper.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

-## Author

-Teng Fei, hansen981@126.com

 ## License

 `CXDownload` is available under the MIT license.
 See the LICENSE file for more info.

+## Feedback is welcome

+If you notice any issue to create an issue.
+I will be happy to help you.